FAQ Pool Pumps

 b) The pipeline going to the pump inlet is clogged-up with debris and water does not flow freely.

 b) The pump’s impeller might be stocked up with leaves or other hard debris.
 Manually turn the impeller shaft freely to find out if it is stocked.
-If stocked up, remove the motor from the pump and clean the impeller.
+If stocking up, remove the motor from the pump and clean the impeller.

 c) Probably worn out bearings.
 Try to manually turn the impeller shaft and if you feel rough, screeching sound and slightly uneven rotation, it’s time to change bearings.

-The pump itself has nameplate specifying its flow rate, speed of impeller at certain pump horsepower (hp) and its direction of flow (usually an arrow indicator) counterclockwise or clockwise.
+The pump itself has nameplate specifying its flow rate, the speed of impeller at certain pump horsepower (hp) and its direction of flow (usually an arrow indicator) counterclockwise or clockwise.

-It starts by drawing water from the pool via the skimmer which acts as a small reservoir where significant amount of water is stored so that the pump will not be dehydrated.
+It starts by drawing water from the pool via the skimmer which acts as a small reservoir where a significant amount of water is stored so that the pump will not be dehydrated.
 The water then goes through a strainer (the pool pump gives the vacuum pressure to suck this water through the inlet pipe), initially filtering large debris.

 The water (going through the pump’s outlet pipe) then goes to the cartridge filters to remove any remaining debris.
-Then the water passes through the heater (this is optional for too cold environment) to increase the temperature of the pool water to your desired temperature.
+Then the water passes through the heater (this is optional for the too cold environment) to increase the temperature of the pool water to your desired temperature.
 After this, the water is treated with chlorine (with a chlorinator) at the allowable amount, and then the water returns to the pool.

-So, you should know your pool’s water capacity (volume), and then pick a pump that have the flow rate (remember the nameplate on the motor) that would match the volume of water of your pool.
+So, you should know your pool’s water capacity (volume), and then pick a pump that has the flow rate (remember the nameplate on the motor) that would match the volume of water of your pool.
 Say, a 24,000 gallons (volume) pool size will be emptied with 50 gallons per minute (flow rate) in 8 hours.

 You may calculate the volume of your pool (if rectangular) by this formula: length x width x height (in cubic feet or gallons).